sundsar/sundsar/README.md

 - 👋 Hi, I’m @sundsar
 - 👀 I’m interested in Programming
 - 🌱 Learning is fun
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m a configuration manager SUP.8
 - 📫 How to reach me sundsar.ss@gmail.com

 <!---